Company Seven.

 This is the only the only lens cleaning fluid sold only by Company Seven, and it is one of only two that we unconditionally recommend the other being Kodak.
 We know these are consistently made, and safe for all optical surfaces.
 Whereas there are many third party solutions on the market, it is impossible to know how effective or safe these alternatives are.

-• Liquid form, in 85 ml / 3 oz. bottle with a spray head and cap.
+• Liquid in 85 ml / 3 oz. bottle with a spray head and cap.

-These are a self contained solution to a problem when it is not convenient to carry the fluid and other cleaning items.
-The cloths are provided sealed into a handy and compact aluminum foil packet which can be kept in an accessory kit, pocket, purse, or in an automobile year round.
-The packet is notched so that it can easily be torn open to reveal the folded cloth, saturated with the Zeiss Lens Cleaning Fluid.
-The lens cleaning fluid will evaporate in a minute or two, but this permits time necessary to clean a pair of glasses or to address most other common needs.
+These are a self contained solution ideal when it is inconvenient to carry the small bottle of fluid with cleaning fabrics.
+These cloths are saturated with the Zeiss Lens Cleaning Fluid and provided folded and sealed into a handy and compact aluminum foil packet.
+The packets can be kept in an accessory kit, pocket, purse.
+The packet may be kept in an automobile as long as the packet is not heated too long or too often.
+The packet is notched so that it can easily be torn open to reveal the folded cloth.
+Once opened the lens cleaning fluid will evaporate in a minute or two, but permits the time necessary to clean a pair of glasses or to address most other common needs.

 How does it work?